 Calving season

-The calving season takes place usually in the southern plains of the Serengeti in the Ndutu region and the western region of the Ngorongoro Conservation Area.
+Calving season usually occurs in the southern Serengeti’s Ndutu region and western Ngorongoro Conservation Area.
 In this season, over 500000 Calves are born in 2 to 3 weeks of February.

 In this season, the grass is still fresh, young, and nutritious for calves to feed on.
 Several predators are seeing these calves as prey.